-Summer Safari Camps – June thru August 2016 – The 2016 Summer Safari is now available for download.
+Summer Safari Camps – June thru August 2021 – The 2022 Summer Safari schedule available for download.
 For kids starting at age 4, these exciting summer camps offer games, stories, zoo tours, and up-close encounters with animals.
 Spend your summer at the Zoo!

 Starlight Safari Sleepover